 This varies from state to state.

-The truth is if someone is unable to pay a debt, no amount of threats or coercion is going to change that.
+The truth is if some is unable to pay a debt, no amount of threats or coercion is going to change that.

 Okay, this is a touchy subject, you’ve accumulated a lot of bills, now you’ve reached a point where you can’t make the payments anymore.
 The interest rates have soared.
 You can’t see the light at the end of the tunnel.
 Maybe the situation is that you have lost your job, or you got sick.
 Bad things happen to good people.
 What do you do?
 Do you try your best to keep up with the payments, or do you put food on the table for your children?
 It is your moral obligation to pay these bills, we understand that.
 But what if you just can’t?
 We are not telling you to not live up to your obligations, but sometimes the situation is so tough, you have to make a choice, and these are hard decisions to make.